-The watch runs a custom UI that is based on Android by the product description page.
-The port is clearly laid out, using large menu icons and intuitive navigation — but you will find no tutorials offered by the company, and the consumers might have to find it out independently.
+The watch runs a custom UI based on Android by the product description page.
+The port is laid out, using large menu icons and intuitive navigation — but you will find no tutorials offered by the company, and the consumers might have to find it out independently.

 The Verge lets you customize watch faces and select from one of the 11 preexisting ones by long pressing on the home display.
 Swiping upwards from the bottom opens up alarms while swiping in the opposite direction indicates the quick settings panel where you can toggle choices such as sleep mode, plane mode, volume, brightness, settings, and the option restart or shut down the smartwatch.

 Moving forward, swiping right to the left opens a vertically-scrolling menu.
-Health shows general stats such as the quantities of steps walked, floors climbed, and also a history of information in the last week.
-The Sports option lets you get started logging 12 distinct types of physical activities manually; however, as I mentioned previously, swimming isn’t included.
+Health shows general stats such as the quantities of steps walked, floors climbed, and a history of information in the last week.
+The Sports option lets you log 12 distinct types of physical activities manually; however, as I mentioned previously, swimming isn’t included.
 Furthermore, the Activities menu shows a summary of your workouts in the past.

 Plays audio files

-The Amazfit Verge enables you to shop and play audio files through the speaker – or a connected Bluetooth headset.
+The Amazfit Verge lets you shop and play audio files through the speaker – or a connected Bluetooth headset.
 The speaker, coupled together with all the microphones, can also help call.
 During calling and while enjoying music, an individual can find a dedicated choice to manage the volume.
-Additionally, you can also command the music playback on your smartphone using the Verge.
+You can also command the music playback on your smartphone using the Verge.

 Regarding the fitness features, Amazfit Verge has detailed real-time tracking, including the workout time, steps taken, distance traveled, heart rate, average speed, battery percent, and even the path, recorded with GPS, in case of outdoor runs.
 However, while tracking an action, you cannot tweak or access other options apart from the volume and the brightness.
 Should you wish to use a

-Bluetooth headset, you must connect it before beginning the action, as there’s no way to change it in the middle of the session.
+You must connect the Bluetooth headset before beginning the action, as there’s no way to change it in the middle of the session.

 The Home button helps unlock the locked display, exit any menu, and then take you back to the watch face while using the Amazfit Verge.
 This is compared with the Bip, which utilizes its single button to get going back a step, and in Stratos, which uses the principal button to select an option and another two to scroll through the menu.